yishn/milk-lang/README.md

 // true
 ```

-For function composition you can use the `@` keyword:
+For function composition you can use the `@` operator:

 ```js
 // Flux